aria-ml/dataeval/docs/source/getting-started/roles/data_scientist.md

 characteristics between data subsets (e.g., comparing the average bounding box in 'day' vs. 'night' images).

-Use DataEval's {class}`.Select` class to create different subsets of the dataset that can then be compared using the results of DataEval's {func}`.imagestats` function.
+Use DataEval's {class}`.View` class to create different subsets of the dataset that can then be compared using the results of DataEval's {func}`.imagestats` function.